cs3110/textbook/basics/function_application.md

    to values `v1` through `vn`.

    For `e0`, the result might be an anonymous function `fun x1 ... xn -> e`.
-Or it might a name `f`, and we have to find the definition of `f`, in which case let's assume that definition is `let rec f x1 ... xn = e`.
+Or it might be a name `f`, and we have to find the definition of `f`, in which case let's assume that definition is `let rec f x1 ... xn = e`.
 Either way, we now know the argument names `x1` through `xn` and the body `e`.